 "I go back and forth.
-Sometimes I'm really motivated to get out there and be social, but at other times I could care less about it."
+Sometimes I'm really motivated to get out there and be social, but at other times I could care less about it"

 Here sometimes the deeper worry is, "Is there simply something wrong with me for having shifting motivations?"
 At other times it's, "I wish I could be driven to be social all the time, but I'm not.
 Why can't my mind stick to it?"

 There's nothing strange about having periods in your life where you're feeling less social.
-Some people are always in a social mood.
-Others are always happiest spending most of their time alone.
+Some people are almost always in a social mood.
+Others are happiest spending most of their time alone.
 The rest of us are in between.
 We may have a stretch where we go out a lot and meet a ton of new people.
 That may get old after a while, and be followed by a month or two where we're mostly homebodies.
-People are the with other pastimes.
+People are similar with other pastimes.
 For example, someone may do a bunch of hiking one spring, then get burned out on it and do other things over the summer.

 You can be extra-prone to this worry if you've swallowed the societal idea that there's something weird about people who don't want to be outgoing all the time.
 That value is mistaken.
 There's nothing wrong with being on the less-social side.

 People are also likelier to think like this if they're torn about socializing; they want to practice and get better at it, but they find it difficult, draining, and anxiety-provoking.
 In that case it makes total sense that their eagerness to socialize would sway back and forth.
 On some weeks they're more confident and motivated.
 On others they're feeling unenthusiastic and defeated.
 People are the same when they're trying to make all kinds of changes.